lucapette/website/content/writing/my-programming-principles.md

 ### Read features end to end

 The principles I shares so far are aimed at approaching a change in a large codebase.
 They help also when said codebase is new to us.
-There's something though I do _before_ making any change to a code base.
-It's often called code safari but I'm no big fan of the metaphor.
-I like "read features end to end" more.
+But there's something I always do _before_ making any change to a new code base.
+It's often called code safari but I'm no fan of the metaphor, I like "read features end to end" more.

 When you approach a new codebase, it can get a little overwhelming.
 Sometimes you don't even know where to start, which part of the system maps to which part of the codebase.
 To help orient yourself, you can read a whole feature end to end.
 Let's consider a large web application where the "innocent" click on a button stars a batch process which ultimately results in the customer getting an email report of some sort.
 I'm sure you have seen some variation of this.
+The idea of this principle is that you go on a hunt.
+You start searching for the code of the button.
+It sounds trivial but you will discover a lot of things: how/if you do i18n, what kind of frontend framework you're using.
+Most importantly, you will notice things, you will have questions.
+Open a notebook, write everything down.
+Then go down one layer and do it again.
+Repeat until you've gone all the way to the email service.

+Once you've done this once, you'll have a list of things.
+But it's going to be a mixed bag.
+To reap the benefits of this principle, the hard work starts here.
+Rework this document and group things into:

+- Questions for yourself.
+A sort of todo list of things you know you need to dig into yourself.
+- Questions for those who know the codebase better than you.
+- Idioms.
+Every codebase has its ways of doing things.

 While you read, take notes.
 Note down questions, idioms